blitzmartin/dbank/README.md

 # dbank
-Banking DApp.
-You have a starting amount in your account, you can virtually deposit money and withdrawl an amount that's < currentAmount.
+Defi Banking app: you have a starting amount in your account, you can virtually deposit money and withdrawl an amount that's < currentAmount.
-The app is build on Dfinity Internet Computer blockchain via Motoko language.
+This is a decentralized app that can run without standard backend logic, it is build on Dfinity Internet Computer blockchain via Motoko language.
 You can run it locally on your machine.

 ## Running the project locally